uvarc/rc-website/content/service/status.md

 On February 26, the empty stub files will be deleted from the new system as they are not needed for the new migration process.
 This is a gradual process that may take a few weeks to complete, so you may see different files, depending on when you access the new system. **However, the original files behind the stub files still exist and are secure on the Old Project system.**

-See *"How do I find out what files are on Old Project storage?"*
+See *"How do I find out what files are on the old Project storage system?"*
 {{% /accordion-item %}}

 {{% accordion-item title="Where are you copying my files?" id="two" %}}